Cruachan (band): History

-The band released their fourth studio album Pagan in 2004 with cover artwork by John Howe.
-The production on the album was subsequently criticized by frontman Keith Fay as "terrible".
-In 2005, the band parted ways with their label Karmageddon Media "on good terms."
-For the band's fifth album, Cruachan returned to the same Sun Studios where they had recorded their first three albums.
-The result was The Morrigan's Call, an effort that Keith Fay described as their "best work to date, in every aspect."
+The band released their fourth studio album, Pagan, in 2004, with cover artwork by John Howe.
+Fay criticized the production on the album as "terrible".
+In 2005, the band left Karmageddon Media "on good terms."
+For the band's fifth album, Cruachan returned to Sun Studios, where they had recorded their first three albums.
+The result was The Morrigan's Call, which Fay described as their "best work to date, in every aspect."
 The album was released in November 2006 through AFM Records.
-Drummer Joe Farrell left the band shortly thereafter due to "personal reasons" and was replaced by Colin Purcell.
+Drummer Joe Farrell left the band shortly thereafter due to "personal reasons", and Colin Purcell replaced him.

-A further line-up change occurred in December 2008, as vocalist Karen Gilligan left the band "on good terms for various reasons."
-Keith Fay announced that he "will take over full-time vocal duties while John Ryan and John O' Fathaigh will take on backing vocal roles."
+In December 2008, vocalist Karen Gilligan left the band "on good terms for various reasons."
+Fay announced that he would "take over full-time vocal duties while John Ryan and John O' Fathaigh will take on backing vocal roles."

-A demo was recorded in 2010 which showed the band's return to a much harder more black metal influenced style.
-This demo was sent to specific record labels only and Candlelight Records UK signed them in June 2010.
+A demo recorded in 2010 showed the band returning to a harder, black metal style.
+This demo was sent to record labels, and Candlelight Records UK signed them in June 2010.
 Blood on the Black Robe, the first of the "Trilogy of Blood" albums, was released in 2011.

-On the morning of 20 February 2011, Keith Fay was brutally assaulted by about 15 men after leaving a nightclub in Dublin.
+On 20 February 2011, Fay was assaulted by several men after leaving a nightclub in Dublin.
 Fay survived the attack with a broken rib, a knife-wound, and extensive bruising.

-2014 saw Cruachan leave Candlelight Records and sign with the dedicated folk and pagan metal record label, Trollzorn Records.
-This was also the busiest year of the band's career with very high-profile shows including a tour of Russia in March and headline shows in Germany, Ireland, Ukraine and Israel, as well as appearances at Ostrov festival (Russia), Bandershtat festival (Ukraine), HoernerFest (Germany), Brutal Assault (Czech Rep.), Rock for Roots (Germany), Halloween Fest (Italy) and Eindhoven Metal Meeting (The Netherlands).
-In between these shows they had been recording what would be their next studio album at the time.
-This album was titled Blood for the Blood God and was released on 5 December 2014.
-Due to their recording commitments they had to turn down a place on Paganfest USA 2014.
+Cruachan left Candlelight Records and signed with Trollzorn Records in 2014.
+This was the band's busiest year, with vhigh-profile shows including a Russian tour in March and headline shows in Germany, Ireland, Ukraine and Israel, as well as appearances at Ostrov festival (Russia), Bandershtat festival (Ukraine), HoernerFest (Germany), Brutal Assault (Czech Rep.), Rock for Roots (Germany), Halloween Fest (Italy) and Eindhoven Metal Meeting (The Netherlands).
+In between these shows, they recorded their next studio album, Blood for the Blood God, released on 5 December 2014.
+Due to their recording commitments, they turned down Paganfest USA 2014.